BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 crucial to its revenue generation.

-All-flash vendor Pure Storage Inc. and copy data management (CDM) pioneer Actifio Inc. last year launched the Actifio AppFlash DevOps Platform, which runs Actifio software on Pure arrays.
+Pure Storage Inc. and copy data management (CDM) pioneer Actifio Inc. last year launched the Actifio AppFlash DevOps Platform, which runs Actifio software on a Pure Storage flash array.
 Lifescript had already been using Actifio and Pure in combination for years as an early proponent of both technologies.
 That combo formed a storage foundation for a DevOps strategy.

 "We've always been chasing performance," Lifescript's CTO Jack Hogan said of his company's move to flash.

 Lifescript started using flash in Hewlett-Packard 3PAR StoreServ hybrid arrays in 2012.
 The hybrid 3PAR arrays improved IOPS performance, but latency remained an issue.
 Hogan looked at Pure Storage's FlashArray in the early days of the all-flash startup and became one of its first 100 customers in 2013.